top of page

 Aims and Values

-Future Ed celebrates the best in education for Black African and Caribbean heritage communities in the UK.
+Future ED celebrates excellence in education for Black African and Caribbean heritage communities in the UK.

-Future Ed champions equity and excellence, leadership and inclusion in education and its supply chain, to unlock opportunities and build a better financial future for all children.
+We champion equity, leadership, and inclusion across education and its supply chains.
+Our work is focused on expanding opportunities and building a stronger financial future for all children.

 Our Core Values